hashicorp/consul-dataplane/README.md

 Refer to the [Documentation](#documentation) section for more information on Consul Dataplane.

-Please note: We take Consul's security and our users' trust very seriously.
+**Note**: We take Consul's security and our users' trust seriously.
 If you believe you have found a security issue in Consul, please responsibly disclose by contacting us at security@hashicorp.com.